nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _main folder_ for Paidlancers.
 (Do note that the application will create other folders and files in this folder as well.)

-4. Open Terminal / Command Prompt, `cd` to into the folder you put the jar file in, and use the `java -jar Paidlancers.jar` command to run the application.<br>
+4. Open Terminal / Command Prompt, `cd <foldername>` to into the folder you put the jar file in, and use the `java -jar Paidlancers.jar` command to run the application.<br>
    - A GUI similar to the screenshot below should appear in a few seconds.
 Note how the app contains some sample data.<br>
       ![Ui](images/Ui.png)